-Dr. Ralph Erickson award for Excellence in Academic or Clinical Performance

-• Requirements: Minimum GPA of 3.5 and Faculty recommendation

-Delores H. Johnson award for Outstanding Academic & Clinical Excellence & Significant Contribution to Campus Life

-• Requirements: Minimum GPA of 3.5 and Faculty recommendation
+- Dr. Ralph Erickson award for Excellence in Academic or Clinical Performance - o Requirements: Minimum GPA of 3.5 and Faculty recommendation - Delores H. Johnson award for Outstanding Academic & Clinical Excellence & Significant Contribution to Campus Life - Requirements: Minimum GPA of 3.5 and Faculty recommendation

+Section V: Academic Affairs, Student Affairs, Academic Standing, and Electronic Communications Policies

-Section V: Academic and Student Affairs
+Section V.A.
+Academic and Student Affairs

-- Student Privacy Policy
+- 1.Student Privacy Policy

-- Felony and Criminal Records
+- 2.Felony and Criminal Records/Convictions

-- ADA Policy
+- 3.ADA Policy

-- Attendance Policy
+- 4. Attendance Policy

-- Handling Health Issues and Sick Days
+- 5. Handling Health Issues and Sick Days

-- Leave of Absence
+- 6.Leave of Absence

-- Withdrawing from the University
+- 7. Withdrawing from the University

-- FERPA
+- 8.FERPA

-- Title IX
+- 9.Title IX

-- Performance Improvement Plan (PIP) Policy
+- 10. Performance Improvement Plan (PIP) Policy

-- Code of Conduct
+- 11.Code of Conduct

-- Academic Integrity
+- 12. Academic Integrity

+- 13. Utilization of AI-Generated Content in Nursing Education

+- 14. Statement Concerning Academic Dishonesty

-- Judicial Procedure for Academic Dishonesty
+- 15. Judicial Procedure for Academic Dishonesty

+- 16. Repercussions

-- Student Grievances & Appeals Process in the School of Nursing
+- 17. Student Grievances & Appeals Process in the School of Nursing

+- 18. University Grievance Procedure

-Section V a: Progression and Retention
+Section V.B.
+Progression and Retention

-- Academic Standing and Grading Policies - Sequencing/Out of Sequence
+- 19. Academic Standing and Grading Policies - 20.
+Sequencing/Out of Sequence

-Section V b: Electronic Devices, Email, and Social Media
+Section V.C.
+Electronic Devices, Email, and social media

-- Program Communication
+- 21. Program Communication

-- Electronic Devices
+- 22. Electronic Devices

-- Email Policy
+- 23. Email Policy

-- Social Media Policy
+- 24. Social Media Policy

-Section V: Academic and Student Affairs
+Section V.A.
+Academic and Student Affairs

-A. The School of Nursing and Health Sciences is in compliance with the North Park University (NPU) Undergraduate Student Handbook and the North Park University Catalog.
+The School of Nursing and Health Sciences is in compliance with the North Park University (NPU) Undergraduate Student Handbook and the North Park University Catalog.
 Some policies, such as the Grievance Policy, are also found in the NPU Undergraduate Handbook but have additional steps that are distinctive to the School of Nursing.
 If you have any questions regarding the prelicensure nursing program policies, you can contact the Director of the Baccalaureate Program.

-B. Privacy Policies
+1. Student Privacy Policies

-- 1. As a student at North Park University, it is important to understand your rights and also the information that the university is allowed to collect.
-North Park University's Privacy Policy provides a description of concerning information collected by North Park University and how such information is used and protected. - 2.
+a.
+As a student at North Park University, it is important to understand your rights and also the information that the university is allowed to collect.
+North Park University's Privacy Policy provides a description of concerning information collected by North Park University and how such information is used and protected.

+b.
 Confidentiality Statement and Photography/Audio Recording Release forms for North Park University's Simulation Center are retained until the student graduates from the Undergraduate program.
-If the student starts in the undergraduate program, graduates, and then begins the graduate program, he/she will sign the confidentiality statement again. - 3.
-Video recordings will be deleted two weeks after the semester ends unless otherwise indicated in writing by the course faculty. - 4.
+If the student starts in the undergraduate program, graduates, and then begins the graduate program, he/she will sign the confidentiality statement again.

+c.
+Video recordings will be deleted two weeks after the semester ends unless otherwise indicated in writing by the course faculty.

+d.
 North Park reserves the right to use photograph(s), videotape(s), and audio recording(s) taken of or obtained from people/students on campus and/or at university-sponsored events for the purpose of promoting, publicizing, recruiting, or public relations involving the University.
 For more information, contact University Marketing and Communications.

-C. Felonies/Criminal Convictions
+2. Felony and Criminal Records/Convictions

-1. In accordance with the nursing licensing regulations students found to be convicted of serious crimes (felonies or substance abuse) will be reviewed by the Selection and Progression Committee of the School of Nursing and Health Sciences and may be suspended from the nursing program.
+In accordance with the nursing licensing regulations students found to be convicted of serious crimes (felonies or substance abuse) will be reviewed by the Selection and Progression Committee of the School of Nursing and Health Sciences and may be suspended from the nursing program.